-Finally, for myself and on behalf of my fellow members of the Board of Directors and members of the Executive Management, I would like to express deepest thanks and appreciation to His Highness, the Amir of Kuwait, Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah, may Allah protect him, for his efforts towards the prosperity of our beloved country.
+Finally, for myself and on behalf of my fellow members of the Board of Directors and the members of the Executive Management, I would like to express deepest thanks and appreciation to His Highness, the Amir of Kuwait, Sheikh Meshal Al-Ahmad Al-Jaber Al-Sabah, may Allah protect him as well as to H.H.
+Sheikh Sabah Khalid Al-Hamad Al-Mubarak Al-Sabah, the Crown Prince, may Allah protect them, and H.H.
+Sheikh Ahmad Abdullah Al-Ahmad Al-Sabah, the Prime Minister, may Allah protect him, for their efforts towards the development and growth of our beloved country.

 Moreover, I would like to thank the executives of the Central Bank of Kuwait, headed by H.E., the Governor, Mr. Basel Ahmad Al-Haroon, who spared no effort to develop and safeguard the Kuwaiti banking system, and to support Kuwaiti banks.
-I would also like to thank other regulators represented in the Capital Markets Authority, the Ministry of Commerce and Industry, and Boursa Kuwait for their ceaseless efforts towards the development of the banking sector's business.
+I would also like to thank other regulators represented in the Capital Markets Authority, and the Ministry of Commerce and Industry for their ceaseless efforts towards the development of the banking sector's business.

-My sincere thanks as well go to the shareholders, investors, and all customers for their confidence and loyalty, and to my fellow Board Members, Board Committees, and the Executive Management for their sound directions and efforts, as well as all the bank's employees for their dedication throughout the past year.
+My sincere thanks as well go to the shareholders, investors, and all customers for their confidence and loyalty, and to my fellow Board Members, Board Committees, and the professional Executive Management for their sound directions and efforts, and the members of the Sharia Supervisory Board, as well as all the bank's employees for their dedication throughout the past year.

 I implore Allah Almighty to protect Kuwait, and to continue blessing us all with safety and security!
 Allah is the Arbiter of All Success.